gravitational/careers/challenges/platform/troubleshooting.md

 - 60m - Troubleshooting continued
 - 15m - Wrap up, Q&A, etc.

-After the session, the interview panel will privately/anonymously submit +1/-2 to the hiring manager, after which the panel will meet to discuss how the session went.

-In the case of a positive result, we will connect you to our HR team, collect one-two references, and work out other details.
-You can start the reference collection process in parallel if you would like to speed up the process.
-After reference collection, our ops team will send you an offer.

-In case of a negative score result, the hiring manager will contact you and share a list of the team's key observations that affected the result.

 ## Areas of Focus
 We are not looking for any specific application knowledge.
 The test is designed to troubleshoot generic configuration or system faults on any software deployed to a generic Linux host.
 While this does not require any deployed application knowledge, some familiarity with collecting logs or investigating unfamiliar software is part of the process.